-We ordered rice and vegetables and sat enjoying the sound of waves crashing on the beach.
+We ordered rice and vegetables then sat enjoying the sound of waves crashing on the beach.
 The waves provided a nice change from the loud hum of the motorbike engines and traffic.

-We quickly analyzed the beach, wave direction and strength and saw the edges of the current.
 We instructed other tourists and restaurant workers (who were worrying a lot now) to gesture frantically to the left.
-As both men were now stuck in the riptide, the only chance they had was to swim out of it.
+As both men were now stuck in the rip current and the only chance they had was to swim out of it.

 Our blood pressure dropped dramatically as both men made it out of the water safely.
 Everyone involved was relieved the situation had not turned out much worse.